Decks & Outdoor in St. Catharines

 How we apply this work in St. Catharines

 Outdoor scope modules follow for the whole region.
-In St. Catharines we stress lot constraints, heritage sightlines on some streets, and inspection-ready structure before we talk about railing styles.
+In St. Catharines we stress lot constraints, possible heritage review, and approved structure before railing styles.

 The modules below are our full decks scope for the Niagara Region.
 The note above adds St. Catharines-specific context on top of that shared technical library.